MaggotIISS/Andy/README.md

 # Andy
 Magogz & Smazogz proudly present............

 Intake calculator.
-G3 - Get Good Grub!
+G3 - Get Good Grub
+TYG - Trust Your Gut

 Instructions:  Download zip from Main Page of project ( GREEN BUTTON ) or download Git Desktop and then use (GREEN BUTTON) and `Open in Desktop` TO